tkhq/docs/scripts/openapi-gen/openapi-gen-plan.md

 1. The CLI tool accepts an OpenAPI specification file path and successfully parses it
 2. All references in the OpenAPI specification are properly dereferenced
 3. The tool can output specific portions of the API specification
+4. The tool can generate structured ApiEndpoint objects from the OpenAPI spec
+5. ApiEndpoint objects correctly represent versioned endpoints
-4. Output can be directed to stdout for piping to tools like jq
+6. Output can be directed to stdout for piping to tools like jq
-5. Output can be saved to a file if specified
+7. Output can be saved to a file if specified
-6. Error handling is robust and provides clear messages
+8. Error handling is robust and provides clear messages
-7. The tool can be easily executed via the Makefile
+9. The tool can be easily executed via the Makefile
-8. The code is well-structured and maintainable for future extensions
+10. The code is well-structured and maintainable for future extensions